Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/get/currency-stats.md

 ---

 ## Description

 Retrieve the stats of for a given currency.

 ## Positionals

-`contract` _TEXT_  - The contract that operates the currency
+- `contract` _TEXT_  - The contract that operates the currency

-`symbol` _TEXT_ - The symbol for the currency if the contract operates multiple currencies
+- `symbol` _TEXT_ - The symbol for the currency if the contract operates multiple currencies

 ## Options

-There are no options for this subcommand
+- `-h,--help`                  Print this help message and exit

+- `-j,--json`                  Output in JSON format

 ## Example

-Get stats of the SYS token from the sysio.token contract.
+Get stats of the SYS token from the `sysio.token` contract.

 ```sh
 clio get currency stats sysio.token SYS
 ```

 ```json
 {
   "SYS": {